 The assimilation of the results of the variational inverse method in the GHER primitive equation model (BECKERS, 1991) is tested using a very simple "restoring" scheme at the surface.
-The implementation of a more sophisticated procedure (derived from the Kalman fibre achieve) is surgented. filter scheme) is currently investigated.
+The implementation of a more sophisticated procedure (derived from the Kalman filter scheme) is currently investigated.